 The Entrepreneur/Profession liberale visa is one of the pathways towards French citizenship .
 This means that the years under this immigration status count towards the 5 years required to meet the 1st requirement for citizenship request.

-After 5 year of continuous residence, you can start the citizenship request in parallel to your first 10-year card request.
+After 5 years of continuous residence, you can start the French citizenship request in parallel to your first 10-year card request.

 Be ready for a lengthy process!